 Occupational health in the time of coronavirus

 Organisations with existing OH services may need to extend them to help make additional assessments to decide if employees should remain away from the workplace, what adjustments may be required and how they could return to workplace safely.
 Those with no existing services can easily establish an affordable ad hoc service or may judge that now is the time to establish an ongoing service.
-OH providers can be found via the Society of Occupational Medicine, the NHS Trusts who provide external OH services or via SEQOHS (Safe, Effective, Quality Occupational Health Service).
+OH providers can be found via the SOM, the NHS Trusts who provide external OH services or via SEQOHS (Safe, Effective, Quality Occupational Health Service).

 There’s more on how employers should be dealing with the crisis in our Responding to the coronavirus hub.